10 Best Inner Chest Exercises To Build Mass

 2. Progressive Overload

 This is the principle of increasing resistance across sets and workouts.
-You can increase the weight from set to set, but keep it minimal to maintain the rep range.
+You can increase the weight from set to set but keep it minimal to maintain the rep range.

-The load should bring you to or near failure within the given rep ranges to be effective.
+To be effective, the load should bring you to or near failure within the given rep ranges.

-You’ll find a way to incorporate most of, if not all, into your chest routine.
-Variety promotes gains in strength and size, and helps to prevent plateaus.
+Youโ€™ll find a way to incorporate most of, if not all, into your chest routine.
+Variety promotes gains in strength and size and helps to prevent plateaus.
 The chest responds well to variety.

 3. Grip and Hand Position